 Students' utilization of extended education offerings in Grade 1 and Grade 2 was reported by the directors of extended education in the schools.
 Long-term utilization was reported for 22% of the students: they utilized extended education offerings in both Grade 1 and Grade 2.
-These students with long-term utilization were compared to the rest of the students, who either did not utilize extended education (70%) or utilized an extended education; 1 =long-term utilization).
+These students with long-term utilization were compared to the rest of the students, who either did not utilize extended education (70%) or utilized an extended education offering for at most 1 school year (8%; 0 = maximum 1 school year of utilization; 1 = long-term utilization).
 This dichotomization of students with and with no long-term utilization of extended education offerings was done analogously to research studies on all-day schools in Germany (e.g., Kuhn & Fischer, 2011).